Sustainability Governance Framework

 Operations & Responsible Care

 DSM Operations & Responsible Care has responsibility for all corporate issues related to Safety, Health and Environment (SHE).
-This also includes (cyber)security.
+This also includes security.
 The Senior Vice President DSM Operations & Responsible Care reports directly to the Managing Board.
-SHE managers provide support at business group level.
-Our SHE Council, which includes all business group SHE managers, is instrumental in sharing experiences and developing best practices and communications on SHE issues.
+SHE managers provide support at Business Group level.
+Our SHE Council, which includes all Business Group SHE managers, is instrumental in sharing experiences and developing best practices and communications on SHE issues.

 Taskforce on Climate-related Financial Disclosures

-In her capacity as CFO, Ms. Matchett has appointed a finance executive to lead a team addressing the recommendations of the Taskforce on Climate-related Financial Disclosures (TCFD).
-This team, comprising representatives from Finance, Risk Management, Sustainability, and Investor Relations, works with functions such as Strategy, Operations and Procurement, to define what is needed to meet our TCFD commitments.
-The team convened in 2020 to work on physical risk assessments, and design and pilot an approach for transition risk assessments, as well as continuing to integrate climate-related risks into the risk management process.
-For more information, see Sustainability statements – TCFD.
+In her capacity as CFO, Ms. Matchett has appointed a finance executive to lead the efforts needed to address the recommendations of the Taskforce on Climate-related Financial Disclosures (TCFD).
+Senior leaders from various disciplines such as Finance, Risk Management, Sustainability, Insurances, Operations & Responsible Care and Sourcing worked on various initiatives in 2021 to expand physical and transition risk assessments, as well as continuing to embed climate-related risks into the overall risk management processes.
+For more information, see Note 3 Taskforce on Climate-related Financial Disclosures (TCFD) of the Sustainability statements.